kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

     - Table references (check against schema)
     - JOIN table references
     - Basic column existence in WHERE/HAVING/ORDER BY clauses
+  - **Dynamic Query Handling:**
+    - Before parsing any string input, check for `HasTemplateHoles`
+    - If `${string}` patterns are detected, strip them out before parsing
+    - The stripped string is then parsed and validated normally
+    - This ensures the builder respects the same dynamic query handling as the parser/validator, but handles it by stripping rather than bypassing validation
+    - The builder should NOT bypass this check - it must implement the stripping logic itself
   - **Validation Errors:**
     - If `select()` is called before `from()`: Error (no table context available).
     - If `where()` references columns not in available tables: Error (validation not deferred).